leonardon473/cornershop-backend-test/cornershop-backend-test/README.md

   Format "HH:MM".
 - `TIME_TO_SEND_MENU` Time when the menu of the day is sent to employees.
   Format "HH:MM".
+- `SLACK_BOT_TOKEN` It is a Bot User OAuth Token with scopes chat:write and users:read.

 ## Concerts
 - The time zone used in this project is Chile/Continental that is equal to